mousedownco/htmx-contact-app/README.md

 This repository contains a Go implementation of the example `Contacts.App` project used in the [Hypermedia Systems book][1].

 > [!NOTE]
-> This branch contains the [htmx version of the Contact App in chapter 5][6] of the book.
+> This branch contains the [htmx updates to the Contact App from chapter 5][6] of the book.

 # Running